QuantiModo/quantimodo-sdk-android/README.md

 To work with the SDK you can add it manually as a folder inside your project.
 You have to do the following:

 - Create libs/qm-sdk folder
-- Create a file callaed .gitmodules on the root of your project and write the following code:
+- Create a file called .gitmodules on the root of your project and write the following code:

 ```
 [submodule "libs/qm-sdk"]